If you're an adult interested in invisible braces, you're probably wondering what the difference is between ClearCorrect vs Invisalign.

 What about mail-order aligners?

 Well, they can be very effective but are only suitable for mild to moderate cases.
 If your teeth are severely misaligned then you won't be able to use an at-home solution.
-We recommend choosing Candid because this is the only brand of mail order aligner that works exclusively with orthodontists, not general dentists.
+We recommend choosing either Candid or Byte because they are two of the only brands of mail-order aligner that work exclusively with orthodontists, not general dentists.
+Find out more about Byte in our article here.

 Candid costs under $2,500 and you won't have the inconvenience of dental visits every few weeks.
 Instead, an orthodontist monitors your treatment remotely.
 To get started, take Candid's free Smile Assessment to see if you're eligible for treatment.
 There are absolutely no strings attached and it takes just a minute.